reverscore/rever-media-sdk/README.md

 ## Main API

-The Rever Media SDK module works as a factory, exposing only one `init` method to get a `ReverMediaClient` instance.

 ### `ReverMedia.init({ reverURL, reverToken, organizationId, azureToken })`

+It works as a factory, it returns a `ReverMediaClient` instance.

 ```js
 import ReverMedia from 'rever-media-sdk';